SumiSastri/react-basics-to-hooks/docs/testing/test-structures.md

-No matter what the testing library is there is a structure most testing libraries follow
+No matter what the testing library is there is a structure most testing libraries follow the 3 As

+Arrange - Act - Assert

+_Arrange:_

 - Describe: the test/ it/ describe methods (describes the test that is being conducted) it groups all similar tests into one block with several single assertions within the block.
 You can also have a child describe block

+_Act:_

 - Query Nodes: queries/ find methods (query of the dom tree via css selectors and specific query/ render methods)